 The most common complaint we receive regarding indoor air quality (IAQ) is mold.
 It is rarely the real problem, perhaps as little as 5% to 10% of the time.

-Because mold is hard to see in most cases and the news a lot, if people feel poorly at their job, it is generally the first thing they find or think about to elicit a complaint.
+Because mold is in the news a lot (and because it is often very hard to see), if people feel poorly at their job, it is generally the first thing they find or think about to elicit a complaint.
 Any IAQ complaint should be taken seriously and investigated ASAP as the longer a complaint goes unanswered the more the issue festers.